Nate1809/sei_agent_capstone/README.md

 - **Fernanda Uria**: For clinical psychology expertise
 - **Solange Pardo**: For the session summarization concept
 - **Marielle Morales**: For support throughout development

-## 📄 License

-This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

 ---